Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 - [The front end user interface](https://github.com/Permissionless-Software-Foundation/time-tracking-front-end)
 - [The back end REST API](https://github.com/Permissionless-Software-Foundation/time-tracking-api)

+### FullStack.cash <a name="fullstack.cash"></a>
+[FullStack.cash](https://fullstack.cash) is the flagship product managed by the Permissionless Software Foundation.
+The REST API and JavaScript library provided by this platform enables all the other projects to interact with the BCH blockchain.
+The subscription fees paid to access this platform is the primary mechanism for burning tokens and main source of revenue for the Foundation.

+FullStack.cash was forked from the open source BITBOX JavaScript SDK and [rest.bitcoin.com](https://rest.bitcoin.com) REST API created by Gabriel Cardona, and developed by Bitcoin.com for two years.
+The site builds upon that asset by adding new features and providing reliable cloud services to enterprise customers.

+### Contract Work <a name="contractWork"></a>
+While not a project in and of itself, the Permissionless Software Foundation will actively seek out paid contract work with business partners.
+Payment will consist of agreements to burn PSF tokens.
+This work will utilize the FullStack.cash platform, and be managed and executed by PSF salaried community members.

 ### End-to-End Encrypted Web Chat<a name="chat"></a>
 Our [web-based chat app](https://chat.psfoundation.cash) is distributed over IPFS making it very difficult to censor or block.
 It is end-to-end encrypted, allowing members of the Foundation to communicate securely without any danger of snooping.
 The code is open source, allowing anyone to audit it.
 While [our Telegram channel](https://t.me/permissionless_software) allows communication with a more mainstream audience, the web-based chat app is useful for anyone who needs to communicate privately in real-time.
 And because it is delivered through a web browser, any type of device or operating system can access it.